Competitive Lead Assignment: Gamifying Lead Distribution for Peak Performance

 • Cross-functional team selling

-• Account-based selling with shared accounts
+• Account-based routing with shared accounts

 • Complex deals requiring team coordination